dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
-See #malformed-messages for further discussion of storing partially parsed messages.
+See (#malformed-messages) for further discussion of storing partially parsed messages.

-### Sampling and Anonymisation
+### Sampling and anonymisation

 The format contains flags that can be used to indicate if the data is either anonymised or produced from sample data.

-QUESTION: Should fields be added to indicate the sampling/anonymisation method used and if so should text strings be used?
+QUESTION: Should fields be added to indicate the sampling/anonymisation method used?
+If so, it is proposed to use a text string and RECOMMEND it contain a URI pointing to a resource describing the method used.

 QUESTION: Should there be another flag to indicate that names have been normalised (e.g. converted to uniform case)?